This page looks a bit messy, because it is under contruction...

 Workshop for science-art-philosophy cross-over festival, in which we invited the audience to join us in short drawing exercises, prompting participants to engage with their surroundings in a multitude of ways.
 The first day, short drawing exercises familiarized participants with the situatedness and practice-specificity of drawing.
 We experimented with different ways and styles of drawing and attended to how these foster different ways of noticing.
 Participants also made first attempts to generate prompts for someone else as a way to affect the sensitivities of the other.
 During the fringe festival, we dove deeper into drawing as a collaborative practice of becoming sensitive (as opposed to viewing drawing as an individual talent).
 Through an exchange of drawings and of drawings and words, we became more and more articulated at using drawing as a sensitizing tool that can help us see worlds and practice knowledge in unexpected ways.

-A plenary session for the festival “The Bodies that We Become” which facilitated different workshops about the role of the body in scientific research.
+In the plenary session for the festival “The Bodies that We Become” which facilitated different workshops about the role of the body in scientific research.
 During this plenary session, participants investigated how to harvest from the awareness of their bodies (and their relationality, entanglements etc) produced by the varying sessions and performances of the festival.
 Which specific lessons can the sciences learn from this?
 What are the bodies we want to have, be and do as science practitioners.
 What bodies could we become?
 Offering different kinds of prompt, this session helped participants articulate thoughts in ways that are grounded in and draw on the embodied practices presented throughout the evening.

 2023: Symposium for the senses